 SSH Authentication

-Starting from R81.10.00, you can use RSA key authorization instead of password-based authentication when you log in with SSH.
+Starting from R81.10.00, you can use RSA key authorization instead of password-based authentication when you log in over SSH.

 Warning - This configuration does not survive a firmware upgrade.